sheerun/component-map/README.md

 * `new ComponentMap(options: object)` Create a new ComponentMap.
 Accepts following options:
   * `WeakMap: WeakMap` - an implementation of WeakMap to use, or undefined if to use bucketed implementation
-  * `getBucketName: (object) => string` - it can configure bucketed implementation (see Configuraton section below)
+  * `getBucketName: (object) => string` - it can be used to configure bucket names (see Configuraton section below)
 * `ComponentMap#get(key: object): any` Returns the value that key corresponds to the key or undefined.
 * `ComponentMap#has(key: object): boolean` Tells whether there exists a value with given key
 * `ComponentMap#set(key: object, value: any)` Sets key to given value.
 The key must be an object.
 * `ComponentMap#delete(key: object): boolean` Removes the value and returns true if there was a value to delete.

-The `key` option must be an object, and is expected to be a React component.
+The `key` option must be an object, by default ComponentMap is optimized to store React components.

-If you with to store values of other types, please instantiate BucketMap instead (see Bucketed Map section below).

 ## Example